Read our introduction to Benefits here. Claimable Benefits can be configured via CX Manager.

 By combining the Claim Benefit setting with other Benefits settings you can deliver a variety of personalised campaign experiences for your customers.

 How long an individual customer has to use the benefit after it is issued to them.
-For example "You can claim your gift by 23 Jan 2021.
+For example "You can redeem your gift by 23 Jan 2021.
 This date is known as the expiry date of an individual customer benefit.

 Is the total benefit redemptions available?
 For example "500 gift boxes available".
 A customer can only redeem the benefit as long the stock is available.
-Once reached, no more Claims and Redeems are allowed.
+Once reached, no more Claims and Redemptions are allowed.

 When can a customer claim or redeem a Benefit?